If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 Directing hormones

-With proper nutrition, proper training and adequate sleep – your body will treat proteins as a building material.
+With proper nutrition, proper training, and adequate sleep – your body will treat proteins as a building material.
 Bonus, this burns excess body fat.
 It only takes place if hormones are properly directed.

 An example

 Take an overweight person who doesn’t have much activity.
-If he gets 3000 calories through a lots of carbs, some proteins and some fats, his body will continue to store.
+If he gets 3000 calories through lots of carbs, some proteins, and some fats, his body will continue to store.
 Result?
 No energy.
 He will feel tired.
 His body will create and store fat.
 And we could say he is in a calorie surplus because he gets more than he burns.

 What do we eat and in what ratios, is much more important than how much do we eat.